Ongoing Projects

 Book Chapters

 “Music Analog, Digital, and Embodied: Circulation in Rural Nepal.”
-In Jayson Beaster-Jones and Kariann Goldschmitt, eds.
+In Jayson Beaster-Jones and K. Goldschmitt, eds.
 Oxford Handbook of Global Music Industries.
-Oxford: Oxford University Press. (under review).
+Oxford: Oxford University Press.
+(Forthcoming).

 “Love, Politics, and Life Between Village and City in Nepali Lok Dohori.”
 In Zoe Sherinian and Sarah Morelli, eds.
-Music, Dance, and Everyday Life in South Asia.
-Bloomington, IN: Indiana University Press. (under review).
+Music and Dance as Everyday South Asia.
+Oxford: Oxford University Press, 2024.

 “Mediating the Migrant Experience: Dukha, Viraha, and Nostalgia in Nepali Lok Dohori Songs.”
 In Deepak Thapa, ed.
 Proceedings of the Annual Kathmandu Conference on Nepal and the Himalaya (2015).
 Kathmandu: Himal Books, 2019.